 The really good news here is that if you take care of points 1 and 2, then point 3 pretty much takes care of itself.
 Brands that sound great and look great, generally tend to feel great to the outside world looking in, thanks to a sense of authenticity and consistency that can only be achieved by looking at the brand as a whole.

 The best brands have a great sense of self; they know who they are and how they want to come across and they invest in making sure they have a strong story that positions them well and is supported by an equally strong visual identity that brings that story to life through the brand styling.
 Feel like you might need some help?
-Watch this space as later this month I'll be back to talk about how you can find and choose the right people to help you build the perfect brand.
+Watch this space as I'll be back soon to talk about how you can find and choose the right people to help you build the perfect brand.